thebigfilecom/thebigfile-com-dev/submodules/sdk/src/distributed/README.md

-# Building the Wallet Canister
+# Building the Wallet Cube

 The `wallet.wasm` and `wallet.did` files here are built using `dfx build` in the https://github.com/dfinity/cycles-wallet repo.